Probiotics for dogs – The benefits of fermented vegetables

 Step-by-step guide to fermenting vegetables for dogs

-- Prepare the vegetables – Wash them thoroughly, chop to desired size, and mix with chosen herbs or additives.
+- Prepare the vegetables – First, wash them thoroughly to remove any dirt or residue.
+Then chop them to the desired size, and mix them carefully with your chosen herbs or natural additives.

-- Prepare the brine – For every liter of room-temperature purified water, add one level tablespoon of salt (2 grams).
-Stir until fully dissolved, creating a 2% saline solution.
+- Prepare the brine – Next, for every liter of room-temperature purified water, add one level tablespoon of salt (20 grams).
+Stir well until it is completely dissolved, thereby creating a 2% saline solution that supports healthy fermentation.

-- Ferment the vegetables – Fill the jar with the chopped vegetables, leaving space for the brine.
-Pour the brine over them until submerged.
+- Ferment the vegetables – After that, fill the jar with the chopped vegetables, making sure to leave enough space for the brine.
+Then pour the brine over the vegetables until they are fully submerged, ensuring that no air pockets remain.

-- Allow fermentation – Seal the jar and store it in a stable, dark environment at 20-22°C (68-72°F).
-Check daily, loosening the lid slightly to release gases.
+- Allow fermentation – Once sealed, store the jar in a stable, dark environment at 20–22°C (68–72°F).
+Importantly, check it daily and gently loosen the lid to release built-up gases, as this prevents pressure and ensures safe fermentation.

-- Storage – Fermentation time varies between 3-10 days, depending on the vegetable type.
-Once the desired flavor and texture develop, refrigerate to slow down fermentation.
-For optimal probiotic benefits, wait 2-3 weeks before feeding.
+- Storage – Finally, remember that fermentation time varies between 3–10 days, depending on the type of vegetable.
+Once the desired flavor and texture develop, refrigerate the jar to slow the process.
+For optimal probiotic benefits, it is best to wait another 2–3 weeks before feeding, so the beneficial bacteria can fully mature.

 Recommended serving size for dogs